otaviojava/jcassandra-book/06-java-driver.md

 }
 ```

-With the previous code it was possible to perform the basic operations of CRUD with trivial types in Cassandra.
+With the previous code, it was possible to perform the basic operations of CRUD with trivial types in Cassandra.
 Following and evolving our example, we will perform manipulations with a custom Cassandra type, or UDT within the `Category` column family.

 ```java
 public class App3 {